-The loan to Anglo American Inyosi Coal Proprietary Limited is unsecured and bears interest at a market rate based on JIBAR.
-The interest is calculated monthly and payable on a three month basis.
-The loan has been provided under a project financing facility maturing in 2018.
+The long term loan to Anglo American Inyosi Coal Proprietary Limited is unsecured and bears interest at a variable rate based on JIBAR.
+Interest is calculated monthly and payable according to the terms of the drawing.
+The loan has been provided under a committed facility maturing in 2023.
+Under the terms of the facility the Company has preferential ranking over all lenders in the event of the liquidation of Anglo American Inyosi Coal Proprietary Limited.
+The prior period loan was provided under a previous facility maturing in 2018.

 The long term loan to Rustenburg Platinum Mines Limited is unsecured and bears interest at a variable rate based on JIBAR.
 Interest is calculated monthly and payable according to the terms of the drawing.
-The loan has been provided under a committed facility maturing in 2019.
+The loan has been provided under a committed facility maturing in 2021.
 The short term loan is unsecured and bears interest at a market related interest rate.
 Interest is calculated monthly and payable according to the terms of the drawing.
 The loan has been provided under an uncommitted facility.
 The loans are guaranteed by Anglo American Platinum Limited.

-The loan to Newshelf 480 Proprietary Limited is unsecured and bears interest at a variable rate based on the weighted average rate of the Company's external borrowings.
+The loans to Newshelf 480 Proprietary Limited and Anglo Operations Proprietary Limited are unsecured and bear interest at a variable rate based on the weighted average rate of the Company's external borrowings.
 The interest is calculated and payable monthly.
-The loan is repayable on demand.
+The loans are repayable on demand.